How to Forecast your Site’s Organic Traffic

-Of course reality never plays out as you forecast it – BUT – having a solid framework for thinking about potential scenario paths will make it easier for colleagues or customers to support your plan.
+Of course reality never plays out as you forecast it - BUT - having a solid framework for thinking about potential scenario paths will make life easier for colleagues or customers.
+They’ll thank you for working to soothe their anxiety.

 What could my website’s organic traffic be in a year?

-So to help answer it, we built a template that does some basic forecasting math in Google Sheets (using data from Google Analytics + SEMrush) and summarizes the findings into a 5 page Google Data Studio report.
+To help answer it, we built a template that does some basic forecasting math in Google Sheets (using data from Google Analytics + SEMrush) and summarizes the findings into a 5 page Google Data Studio report.

 Click to view sample report

-traffic projection 1
+traffic projection example report

 It’s an approach that’s specifically designed to help SEO agencies when pitching new clients, but you could adapt this forecast methodology for any project.